cisagov/crossfeed/docs/workers.md

 ### ScanTask status reference

-* `created`: model is created
+* `created` : model is created
-* `requested`: a request to Fargate has been sent to start the task
+* `requested` : a request to Fargate has been sent to start the task
-* `started`: the Fargate container has started running the task
+* `started` : the Fargate container has started running the task
-* `finished`: the Fargate container has finished running the task
+* `finished` : the Fargate container has finished running the task
-* `failed`: any of the steps above have failed
+* `failed` : any of the steps above have failed

-## Fargate vs Lambda

-Each scan specifies whether it should run on Fargate or Lambda in the `SCAN_SCHEMA` variable, which is defined in `backend/src/api/scans.ts`.

-Changing a scan from Fargate to Lambda, or vice versa, does not require any code change of the handler itself; it just requires deployment of the appropriate function in the `tasks.yml` file.

-Note that currently, although switching a task to Lambda will work, updating the `ScanTask` status has not yet been implemented for Lambda tasks.
-This is why all tasks are using Fargate.

 ## Building Docker images

-For more information on how to build and publish the Fargate Docker images, see `backend/README.md`.
+For more information on how to build and publish the Fargate Docker images, see `backend/README.md` .